SyuyaMurakami/StreamDataPanel-HS/README.md

 ## Introduction

-This is the Haskell Version of StreamDataPanel, which is a web app, used to show frequently-freshed data as line chart, bar chart, pie chart, radar chart, scatter chart or surface chart.
-It is based on eel with python, optimized for speed.
+StreamDataPanel is a web app, used to show frequently-freshed data as line chart, bar chart, pie chart, radar chart, scatter chart or surface chart.
+StreamDataPanel is optimized for speed.
+This is the Haskell Version of StreamDataPanel while the original version is based on eel with python.

-The original project is based on python, providing with a server and client, while this project is based purely on Haskell.
-You can start a server or client with Haskell natively.
+This package provides both server API and client app, which are developped with pure Haskell.

 To see the original project: [StreamDataPanel](https://github.com/SyuyaMurakami/StreamDataPanel)

-To see the document of StreamDataPanel: [Document](https://streamdatapanel-doc.readthedocs.io/en/latest/index.html)
+To see the document of StreamDataPanel (Original Python Version): [Document](https://streamdatapanel-doc.readthedocs.io/en/latest/index.html)

-This document is based on python version, however, web design and page interaction is totally the same with those of haskell version.

 ## Install

-Download this package by click the green ``Code`` button and click ``Download ZIP``, unzip it or use the following to clone this package:
+Download this package by click the green ``Code`` button in this page and click ``Download ZIP``, then unzip it.
+Or you can use the following to clone this repository:

     git clone https://github.com/SyuyaMurakami/StreamDataPanel-HS.git

-After this, change directory to project directory:
+Navigate to repository root directory:

     cd StreamDataPanel-HS-main

-Use `cabal` to build package:
+Use `cabal` to build:

     cabal build

-Then if no error is printed, it means success.
-You can continue to install it into your ghc:
+If no error information is printed, you can continue to install it by:

     cabal install

-If everything goes smoothly, two executable file should be added into your system, you can find the path where they are in your terminal.
-Do not forget to add this path into your shell config.
-If you already did this, just neglect this remind.
+Finally, if everything goes smoothly, two executable file should be added into your system.
+Do not forget to add path of excutable files into your shell config.

 ## Quick View